Soolizo/ECE285_Style_Transfer/README.md

 ## Code organization

-demo.ipynb -- Run a demo of our code and showing different alpha/beta ratio's effect on the output image.
+[demo.ipynb](https://github.com/Soolizo/ECE285_Style-Transfer/blob/master/Origin/Demo.ipynb)demo.ipynb -- Run a demo of our code and showing different alpha/beta ratio's effect on the output image.
 image.py -- Contains the function that used to load and show image.
 loss.py -- Contains the function to calculate the content loss, gram martix, style loss.
 model.py -- Contains the VGG19 network and record the layer that need to calculate content loss and style loss.